 Moreover, the religious atmosphere of Toledo also attracted El Greco.
 He was a deeply spiritual person, particularly interested in Christian mysticism.
 The city was an important center for the study of theology and home to many religious institutions.
 It provided him with a rich source of inspiration for his religious-themed paintings.

 Toledo, the city where El Greco found his home

 So, El Greco moved to Toledo for its cultural and artistic significance, political stability, and religious atmosphere.
 And the city provided him with a safe and inspiring environment to live and work in.

 He established his home and studio in a grand house he rented from the Marqués de Villena, in the historical center, near the Cathedral.
-The house’s exact location remains unknown, as it was not recorded in any historical documents.
+The house’s exact location remains unknown, as no historical documents record it.
 However, since the Museum of El Greco’s building dates from the 16th century, it comes close to recreating how the painter might have lived.